tsugiproject/tsugi-build/ami/README.md

     export TSUGI_PASSWORD=APPS_PW_8973498
     export TSUGI_PDO="mysql:host=tsugi-serverless.cluster-ce43983889mk.us-east-2.rds.amazonaws.com;dbname=apps_db"

-Make an EFS volume and put its connection information into:
+Since you do not want store database blobs in the database and you do not want to run your EC2 instances out of disk and because you might make an autoscaling groups right away or later, make an EFS volume that can be mounted on your EC2 instance:

+    AWS-> EFS -> File Systems
+    Create New File System
+    Make sure to add cloudflare-80 as the security group if you use it for your EC2s Check Enable Lifecycle Management (research this)

+Put the hostname of your newly minted EFS volume in your `user_data.sh` as follows:

     export TSUGI_NFS_VOLUME=fs-439fd792.efs.us-east-2.amazonaws.com

 Make a single-node ElasticCache / Memcache server.
 I use a t2.small and it has plenty of power and memory since PHP sessions in Tsugi are pretty small.
-Tsugi does not yet like a cluster of memcache servers - so just make one of the correct size.
-Watch things like free memory on a Cloudwatch dashboard - you will likely find that it is very relaxed.
+Tsugi does not yet understand a cluster of memcache servers - so just make one of the correct size.
+Watch things like free memory on a Cloudwatch dashboard - you will likely find that it is very relaxed and nowhere near running out of memory.
 Configure in your `user_data.sh` as follows:

     export TSUGI_MEMCACHED=tsugi-memcache.9f8gf8.cfg.use2.cache.amazonaws.com:11211